yahya-m2000/website/README.md

-# The Eastern Trade Group LLP Website
+# The Eastern Trade Group LLP Website (dev branch)

 Welcome to the official website of The Eastern Trade Group LLP.
 We are committed to empowering global trade by supporting creative minds across the globe, connecting them to a diverse network of buyers and sellers.
 Our mission is to enable growth, development, and innovation in the global marketplace.